These 13 Breeds Make the Best Apartment Dogs

 Best Apartment Dogs: Pug

-Pugs make even-tempered, loyal companions, and their compact size makes them perfect for small space living.
+Pugs make even-tempered, loyal companions, and their compact size also makes them one of the best apartment dogs.
 These four-legged jesters are curious by nature, so they require a lot of time to explore their surroundings on walks.
 Once they’re back home, however, pugs can relax and unwind very quickly.
 They get along well with adults and children, and their adaptable nature makes them wonderful additions to households that already include other pets.

 Check out the best hypoallergenic dog breeds for people with allergies.